Is It Illegal to Make Employees Work Off the Clock?

 Exempt Employees

-There is another category of employees called “exempt employees” — people who are exempt from the FLSA’s protections.
-Exempt employees include executive, administrative, or professional employees who are paid a set salary regardless of the number of hours they work.
+There is another category of employees called exempt employees.
+Exempt workers do not qualify for FLSA protections.
+Exempt employees include executive, administrative, or professional employees receiving a set salary regardless of the number of hours they work.

 Many exempt employees work more than 40 hours per week.
-But since exempt employees get paid a salary, the FLSA’s overtime requirements don’t apply to them.
+Since exempt employees get paid a salary, the FLSA’s overtime requirements don’t apply to them.
+However, some employers misclassify workers as exempt to avoid labor law protections and overtime pay.

-Exempt employees don’t technically work “off the clock” since they are salaried instead of hourly workers.
-However, if an employer demands long work hours, exempt employees may feel that their salary is insufficient.
+Exempt employees don’t technically work off the clock, since they get a salary instead of an hourly payment.
+However, if an employer demands long work hours, the exempt employees may feel that their salary is insufficient.
 In this case, employees can negotiate with employers about their salary or discuss their schedules.

-Failing to prevent off the clock work can get employers in legal trouble, including fines.
-It’s in your employer’s best interest to have clear policies and training about off the clock work, overtime, and which employees are non-exempt versus exempt under FLSA.
+Failing to prevent off-the-clock work can get employers into legal trouble, including fines.
+It is in your employers’ best interest to have clear policies and training about off-the-clock work, overtime, and which employees are non-exempt or exempt under FLSA.

-To avoid off the clock issues as an employee, it is worth familiarizing yourself with your company’s policies.
+To avoid issues with off-the-clock work as an employee, familiarize yourself with your company’s policies.
 Read your employee handbook or talk with a human resources specialist if you have questions about:

 - Any time you worked and weren’t paid

-If you are a non-exempt employee and your employer made you work off the clock, you can file a complaint with the U.S. Department of Labor’s (DOL) Wage and Hour Division for back pay up to three years.
+If your employer made you work off the clock, you can file a complaint with the U.S. Department of Labor’s (DOL) Wage and Hour Division.
+With an FLSA claim, you can get back pay for up to three years of unpaid wages.

-If you bring a lawsuit for unpaid wages or overtime and are successful, you can also get:
+If you bring a lawsuit for unpaid wages or overtime, you can also get:

-- Liquated damages.
-Money matching the amount of back pay you are owed.
-So, you could get both back pay plus liquated damages, totaling double the amount you weren’t paid.
+- Liquidated damages.
+Money matching the amount of back pay owed.
+So, you could get back pay plus liquidated damages, for double the amount you weren’t paid.

 - Attorneys’ fees.
 The costs involved in having an attorney represent you.

-Which option should you pursue?
-Kingsley says that either a lawsuit or filing a complaint with the DOL would be acceptable.
-“For example, a lot of times our office will refer people to the state labor commissioner’s office if we feel that we can’t adequately represent them.
-Perhaps there’s not enough at issue.
-If the problem is a systemic issue for lots of employees, then a class action might be appropriate in those circumstances.”
+Kingsley says that either a lawsuit or filing a complaint with the Department of Labor would be acceptable.
+“A lot of times our office will refer people to the state labor commissioner’s office to enforce on their own, if we can’t adequately represent them because there’s not enough at issue.
+And if the problem is a systemic issue for lots of employees, then a class action might be appropriate in those circumstances.”

-As for the necessity of taking legal action, Kingsley says, “If an employer is forcing you to work, and you’re off the clock, that can happen in a host of different ways.
-Talking to your employer doesn’t seem like a real viable option in that situation, so it seems like the only real way to get what you’re entitled to is through a lawsuit.”
+As for taking legal action, Kingsley says, “If an employer is forcing you to work, and you’re off the clock, that can happen in a host of different ways.
+Talking to your employer doesn’t seem like a real viable option in that situation.
+So it seems like the only real way to get what you’re entitled to is through a lawsuit.”

-If your employer has violated federal or state laws by making you work overtime, you may be wondering what your legal options are.
-Should you file a complaint with the Department of Labor?
-Bring a lawsuit?
-A wage and hour lawyer in your area can answer these questions for your particular situation and offer legal advice.
+If your employer has violated federal or state laws by making you work overtime, you have legal options.
+You can file a complaint with the DOL or file a lawsuit.

 What do I do next?